Following a life-changing event back in Denver Colorado, we took stock of our lives and decided we needed to do something different.

 Before our move to the coast of Ecuador in early 2020, our cost of living in Cuenca was also much lower than in the States.
 We were spending about $2,000 per month for both of us, everything included, and we lived in a really nice 3 bedroom, 4 bathroom house.

-Now we rent a 3 bedroom, 2 bathroom condo near one of Ecuador’s beautiful beaches in Olón for $700/month including water and internet.
+Then we moved to Olón and rented a 3 bedroom, 2 bathroom condo near one of Ecuador’s beautiful beaches for $700/month including water and internet.
 Rent in Ecuador is about 1/4th the cost compared to an equivalent place in the States.

 Our living expenses in Denver were more than $5,000 per month, and we lived in a tiny 1 bedroom, 1 bathroom apartment.
-We’re using the savings to pay off Amelia’s ginormous student loan and the debt that we accumulated from my medical expenses and my inability to work for almost a year following my spine surgeries.
+We used the savings to pay off Amelia’s ginormous student loan and the debt that we accumulated from my medical expenses and my inability to work for almost a year following my spine surgeries.

 We don’t need cars here, which were really expensive back in the states when you add up the loan, maintenance, tags, gas, parking and insurance.

-Our Ecuador mobile phone is $17/month.
-Internet in Cuenca was $56/month with high-speed fiber to the curb compared to the $120/month we were paying in Denver for inconsistent cable service.
+Our Ecuador mobile phone is $21/month.
+Internet in Cuenca was $45/month with high-speed fiber to the router (150Mb upload/download) compared to the $120/month we were paying in Denver for inconsistent cable service.

 Groceries are 1/10th the cost in Ecuador compared to similar quality food in the States.
 We were paying $30/bag on average for fruits and veggies at Whole Foods or Natural Grocers.
 The same amount costs us $3/bag here, and the quality is much higher.